segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 ## Getting Started

-First, you'll want to enable BigQuery for your Google Cloud project.
-Then, you will create a Service Account for Segment to use.
-Last, you will create the warehouse in Segment.
+In order store your Segment data in BigQuery, you must [enable BigQuery for your Google Cloud project](#create-a-project-and-enable-bigquery), [create a GCP service account for Segment to assume](#create-a-service-account-for-segment), and [create a warehouse in the Segment app](#create-the-warehouse-in-segment).

 ### Create a Project and Enable BigQuery